aaronabentheuer/Cultivator/README.md

 ##Prototype
 To really get the message across we wanted to build a prototype that is close enough to a kitchen-appliance so that people can focus on discussing the topic of bioprinting meat without getting distracted by ostentatious design.
 ###Software
-It became clear to us that to really get the message across the way we wanted to at the exhibition we had to get the best performance possible out of our prototype or it would ruin the illusion, that’s why we chose Swift.
-The entire software-part of the prototype was done in under a week but still very performant even on an old iPad.
+We realized we had to get the best performance possible out of our prototype or it would ruin the illusion and that’s why we chose Swift.
+The entire software-part of the prototype was done in under a week but still is very performant even on an old iPad.

 ![screencast](https://github.com/aaronabentheuer/Cultivator/blob/master/Images/screencast.gif)